ii-research-yu/ii-research-yu.github.io/pages/publication.md

 ### <a name="conferencePapers"></a>Peer-reviewed Conference Papers

+#### 2019

+**Hai-Tao Yu**, Adam Jatowt, Roi Blanco, Joemon Jose and Zhou Ke.
+A Rank-biased Neural Network Model for Click Modeling.
+Proceedings of the 2019 Conference on Human Information Interaction & Retrieval, 2019.3.

+**Hai-Tao Yu**, Adam Jatowt, Hideo Joho, Joemon Jose, Xiao Yang and Long Chen.
+WassRank: Listwise Document Ranking Using Optimal Transport Theory.
+Proceedings of the 12th International Conference on Web Search and Data Mining (WSDM), 2019.2.

+#### 2018

+Anjie Fang, Iadh Ounis, Craig Macdonald, Philip Habel, Xiaoyu Xiong, **Hai-Tao Yu**.
+An Effective Approach for Modelling Time Features for Classifying Bursty Topics on Twitter.
+Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM), 1547-1550, 2018.10.

 #### 2017

 Long Chen, Joemon Jose, **Hai-Tao Yu**, and Fajie Yuan.
 A semantic graph-based approach for mining common topics from multiple asynchronous text streams.
 In Proceedings of the 26th WWW, 2017